plexStudios/datapack-anticheat/README.md

 * Enabling and disabling checks

 ## Changelog
+### 0.6
+* Fixed nofall false activating occasionally if the server lagged

 ### 0.5
 * Fixed issue where disabling the speed check would break other checks
 * Fixed issues with nofall